 Offer Online Exclusives

 One way to persuade consumers to make an online purchase is to offer exclusive online deals and promotions.
-By labeling a product as “online-only”, it creates a sense of urgency and scarcity that may be the final push a consumer needs to click the “check out” button.
+Labeling a product as “online-only”, creates a sense of urgency and scarcity that may be the final push a consumer needs to click the “check out” button.

 Additionally, offering membership programs will help keep customers returning, as they will want to continue to receive the benefits of purchasing from you online.
 Whether that be a free shipping deal, promotion codes, or exclusive email invitations, a membership program will help gain and retain customers.